 Safety is the most important thing to consider while welding.
 You must ensure both the safety of your environment as well as your work.
 A good quality welding helmet could be a big factor regarding protection.
 Therefore, you must carefully choose a welding helmet for you.
 Welding helmets come in various varieties and features.

 They may be passive or auto-darkening, fixed or variable shade, two, three, or four sensors helmet.
 You must take time to choose the right one for you.
 But all of these welding helmets must meet the ANSI Z87.1 safety standards.
 Let’s have a look at some of the most critical factors to consider while choosing a welding helmet.

 - Passive or auto-darkening lens

 The auto-darkening lens automatically changes shade according to the requirement of the work.
 Sensors in the lens detect everything in the surrounding.
-The welder would not need to flip the helmet when the arc struck.
+The welder would not need to flip the helmet when the arc strucks.
 These lenses are more comfortable to use and also more expensive than the passive lens.
 You can also choose a variety of shade and sensors option in the auto-darkening helmet.